AthensLab/Ethereum-Companion/index.md

-## Welcome to the AthensLab Ethereum Developer Companion
+## Welcome to the ArchiDAO Ethereum Developer Companion

-This website has been developed as a companion to the AthensLabs Blockchain Developer Bootcamp 2022.
+Early version of this guide were developed as a companion to the AthensLabs Blockchain Developer Bootcamp 2022.
+We have been updating this guide for use of Blockchain in Architecture-Engineering-Construction, including upgrading tutorials on newer development frameworks.
+Still, some of the fundamentals on blockchains remain unchanged.
+The guide focuses on the Ethereum ecosystem, currently (Nov 2023) the most vibrant smart contract and blockchain development ecosystem.
 It is designed as a series of structured links and content that will provide you with the basic knowledge to develop decentralised applications.

-The companion is used as a source of information on active learning that you have to develop, by designing, coding and deploying an actual decentralised application.
-The companion focuses mainly on the Ethereum Blockchain and the Solidity Language for Smart Contracts
+- The companion is used as a source of information on active learning that you have to develop, by designing, coding and deploying an actual decentralised application.

 ## Onboarding